Dundee, Oregon

 Dundee /ˈdʌndiː/ is a city in Yamhill County, Oregon, United States.
 The population was 3,238 at the 2020 census.

 History

-The first post office in the area was Ekins, established in 1881.
-Dundee is named in honor of the birthplace of William Reid, Dundee, Scotland.
+Dundee was named after Dundee, Scotland, the birthplace of William Reid.
 Reid came to Oregon in 1874 to establish the Oregonian Railway, and made several extensions to the railroad in the western Willamette Valley.

-The Ekins post office was closed in 1885 and a new office opened in 1887, named "Dundee Junction".
-The name derived from plans to build a bridge across the Willamette River for the railroad, which would have called for a junction at Dundee between the west railroad and the new east railroad.
+The first post office in the area, established in 1881, was called Ekins.
+The Ekins post office was closed in 1885, and in 1887 a new office opened and was named "Dundee Junction."
+The name was chosen in anticipation of plans to build a bridge across the Willamette River for the railroad, which would have called for a junction at Dundee between the west railroad and the new east railroad.
 The bridge was never built, however, and the post office was renamed "Dundee" in 1897.

+In 1913, the Dundee Woman's Club was founded and later established a community center.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.35 sqmi, of which 1.33 sqmi is land and 0.02 sqmi is water.

 Dundee is two miles southwest of the city of Newberg.